 In this article the reader will learn about some methods of capturing useful debug information.

-Do note, that if you have issues, and you are going to use these methods, then we recommend starting a thread in the community, or commenting in an existing thread.
-If you are going to configure remote logging then please make sure to mention UBNT-MikeD, UBNT-Cody, UBNT-BenBuckley, UBNT-jeff, or UBNT-Brandon.
+Do note, that if you have issues, and you are going to use these methods, then we recommend starting a thread in the community, or commenting on an existing thread.
+If you are going to configure remote logging then please make sure to mention UBNT-MikeD, UBNT-Cody, UBNT-BenBuckley, UBNT-jeff, or UBNT-Davids.

 One of the first things we ask for when debugging is the output of 'cat /var/log/messages` or 'dmesg'.
 In some cases, however, not all messages can be sent back over SSH session to the user.
 Another common case is that you are not actually logged in when the issue happens, so you are unable to see the ouput and the messages are lost when the AP reboots.
 The easiest solution at this point is to use a remote log server.